oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Every client is identified in the context of an authorization server by a client identifier -- a unique string representing the registration information provided by the client.
-The Authorization Server may itself issue the client identifier, it may also serve clients whose client identifier was issued by an outside party.
+While the Authorization Server typically issues the client identifier itself, it may also serve clients whose client identifier was created by a party other than the Authorization Server.
 The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
 The client identifier is unique in the context of an authorization server.